 Men pick up their swords and walk towards the adjoining field where literally thousands of innocent animals, particularly young male buffalo calves, are imprisoned.
 48 hours of gruesome and bloody beheading of animals, said to be the largest single animal sacrifice on earth, follows.

-feudal landlord who was imprisoned in Makwanpur Fort, dreamt that his problems would be solved if he made a blood sacrifice to Goddess Gadhimai.
-Upon his release, he approached a village healer whose descendant, Dukha Kachadiya started the ritual with drops of his own blood from five parts of his body.
+This bloodthirsty event is said to date back 260 years or so (not more) when Bhagwan Chaudhary, a feudal landlord who was imprisoned in Makwanpur Fort, dreamt that his problems would be solved if he made a blood sacrifice to Goddess Gadhimai.
+Upon his release, he approached a village healer whose descendant, Dukha Kachadiya starts (to inaugurate the Mela) the ritual with drops of his own blood from five parts of his body.
 Apparently a light appeared in an earthen jar.
-But, did the mass animal sacrifice as is now carried out every five years, follow?
+The mass animal sacrifice as is now carried out every five years, follow.

 Interestingly, in comparison to animal sacrifices very many more coconuts are broken open on a big stone originally installed for this purpose at the Gadhimai temple.